 By Plane: Jolly Grant Dehradun Airport is the closest airport to Roopkund.

-By train: you could take the Ranikhet Express departing from Delhi arriving at Kathgodam at 5:30 a.m. (overnight trip) or Uttar sampark Kranti Dep.
-Delhi at 4:00 p.m. arrives Kathgodam at 10:40 p.m.
-(6 hours and 40 minutes journey) From Dehardun take the Doon Express (4120) Dep.
+By Train: You could take the Ranikhet Express departing from Delhi arriving at Kathgodam at 5:30 a.m. (overnight trip) or Uttar Sampark Kranti Dep.
+Delhi at 4:00 p.m. and arrives at Kathgodam around 10:40 p.m.
+(6 hours and 40 minutes journey).
+From Dehardun take the Doon Express (4120) Dep.
 Dehardun at 10:30 p.m.
 Arrival at Kathgodam at 7:10 p.m.
 (8-hour journey)